Aliases for PPP2R1B Gene

 GeneCards Summary for PPP2R1B Gene

 PPP2R1B (Protein Phosphatase 2 Scaffold Subunit Abeta) is a Protein Coding gene.
 Diseases associated with PPP2R1B include Lung Cancer and Colorectal Cancer.
-Among its related pathways are Beta-Adrenergic Signaling and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are RET signaling and S37 mutants of beta-catenin arent phosphorylated.
 Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PPP2R1A.

 UniProtKB/Swiss-Prot Summary for PPP2R1B Gene